Creating A To Do List In WordPress

 Show Admin Bar Menu

-If this option is enabled, the ‘To-Do List’ menu will display in your WP Dashboard Admin bar …
+Enabling this option displays the ‘To-Do List’ menu in your WP Dashboard Admin bar …

 Use WYSIWYG Editor